Pennsylvania Rural Health Model

 3. decreasing deaths from substance use disorder and improve access to treatment for opioid abuse.

-Pennsylvania will commit to meeting population health outcomes and access measures and targets, and participating rural hospitals are held accountable for a targeted set of quality measures.
-State-specific measures and targets under an all-payer quality program designed by Pennsylvania, subject to approval by CMS, will be announced at a later date.
+Pennsylvania will commit to meeting population health outcomes and access measures and targets.
+Participating rural hospitals are held accountable for a targeted set of quality measures.
+State-specific measures and targets under an all-payer quality program designed by Pennsylvania are currently in place.

 State Models

-The Pennsylvania Rural Health Model is the third state specific model being tested by the Innovation Center.
+The Pennsylvania Rural Health Model is the fourth state specific model being tested by the Innovation Center, and has provided valuable insight in the development of other models that focus on all-payer payment and care delivery transformation efforts to address the challenges faced by rural health providers.
 CMS has been working with Maryland since 2014 through the testing of the Maryland All-Payer Model and more recently the Maryland Total Cost of Care Model to test innovative hospital payments, advanced primary care incentives, and total cost of care accountability.
 In October 2016, CMS announced the Vermont All-Payer Accountable Care Organization (ACO) Model, which offers a Medicare ACO model tailored to the state and provides Vermont up to $9.5M in start-up investment to assist Vermont providers with care coordination and bolster their collaboration with community-based providers.
-Pennsylvania also participated in the State Innovation Models Initiative as a Round 2 Model Design State, which has helped support the development of the Pennsylvania Rural Health Model.
-We anticipate that the Pennsylvania Rural Health Model will provide valuable insight for other opportunities for CMS to design and implement state-driven, all-payer payment and care delivery transformation efforts that address the challenges faced by rural health care providers.
+In 2023, CMS announced the States Advancing All-Payer Health Equity Approaches and Development (AHEAD) Model, a voluntary state total cost of care model.

 Evaluation Reports